 As a contractor, you may own or operate mobile equipment, like a backhoe or forklift, that could possibly be used on public roads.
 An important question is whether or not that equipment is considered an auto, and whether or not that equipment would be covered under a commercial general liability policy.

 The answer depends on whether or not your state requires auto liability insurance for the mobile equipment.
 If your state does not require auto liability, then the equipment is considered mobile equipment and will be covered by the commercial general liability policy.
 If your state does require auto liability, then the equipment will need to be covered under commercial auto insurance.
-When the vehicle is on public roads, it will be covered by commercial auto insurance.
-When the vehicle is not on the road, it will be covered by your commercial general liability insurance.

-If you are hiring subcontractors, keep in mind that many insurance policies exclude subcontractors from your liability coverage.
+Many insurance policies exclude subcontractors from your liability coverage.
 To be fully covered, you’ll want to make sure that all subcontractors you hire have liability insurance with the same limits of liability that you have.

-When hiring subcontractors, it’s important to require them to have insurance.
 Ask to see a subcontractor’s Certificate of Insurance, which proves that they have insurance coverage, and make sure the subcontractor adds you as “Additional Insured” on their insurance policy, which obligates the subcontractor’s insurance company to cover you if you are sued for work performed by the subcontractor.